cgomesu/multitrial-datacount/README.md

 # Description
-A VBA macro for MS Excel that counts patterns of correct response (C) and errors (E) across multiple trials.
-It was initially developed as a tool to help with data analysis of multi-trial memory experiments in which one or more subjects provide boolean-type responses (yes/now, correct/error) for multiple items across multiple tests.
+A VBA macro for MS Excel that counts patterns of correct responses (C) and errors (E) across multiple trials (e.g., CCC, CCE, CEC, ..., EEE).
+It was initially developed as a tool to help with the data analysis of multi-trial memory experiments in which one or more subjects provide boolean-type responses (yes/now, correct/error) for multiple items across multiple tests.
 In such designs, each item will generate a pattern of C-E responses across tests.
 This VBA macro counts all such patterns across subjects and items.
 For more information, see related articles.

 # Authorship